aimms/user-guide/aimms-ide/Solvers/CPLEX/MIP Cuts/CPLEX_Cuts_-_Clique_Cuts.rst

 The value of this option determines if there should be any attempt to generate clique cuts for the problem.
-Setting the value different from "Off" indicates that the attempt to generate clique cuts should be made.
+Setting the value different from 'Off' indicates that the attempt to generate clique cuts should be made.
 Using the default value indicates that cliques should be generated, but they will only be kept if they look promising.
 Possible values are:

     *	Off
     *	Automatic
     *	Generate cuts moderately
     *	Generate cuts aggressively
     *	Generate cuts very aggressively